MusicalNinjaDad/warhammer/Act4_Clear_Skaven_from_Marienburg/Episode3_Tournament/Nobles and court/court_mages.md

 ## Raoul Morel - Court mage 2nd in command

+- has a limp
+- does not do his own grunt-work: uses others for that
 - secretly directly working for Guy
 - in league with ratcatchers & twilight thorns
 - casting mind control on Robert's mentor (**Henri-Gaston**) who is still high up in Guy's court, due to his popularity with (nobles/military/church TBD as story develops)